Debt Consolidation

 The VA cash-out refinance is another way to use home equity for debt consolidation.
 With a cash-out refinance, you apply for a new mortgage that’s bigger than your current home loan balance.
 The lender pays off your mortgage and gives you the difference in cash that you can use to pay off other debts.
 You can refinance a VA or non-VA home loan.

 VA cash-out refinancing has two advantages.
 First, the VA may allow you to borrow more than you could with another type of mortgage.
-That means you could get more money to pay off debt.
+That means you could get more money to consolidate debt.
 Second, there is technically no minimum credit score for a VA home loan.
-All lenders have a minimum credit score requirement, but some allow a lower score for a VA loan compared to other kinds of loans.
+All lenders have a minimum credit score requirement, but some may allow a lower score for a VA loan compared to other kinds of loans.

 What is the Military Debt Consolidation Loan (MDCL)?